-Upon checking into our welcoming, compassionate treatment center, our intake counselors will talk with clients about their condition and medical history.
+Upon checking into our welcoming, luxurious treatment center for your meth addiction, our intake counselors will talk with clients about their condition and medical history.
 Once admitted a therapist will conduct dual diagnosis to find out if there are any concurring mental health conditions and if other addictions are present.
-As our counselors learn more about each client, they will draft a recovery plan based on their own personal needs.
-Our residential treatment program is ideal for methamphetamine abuse treatment, and we recommend at least ninety days for recovery.
+As our counselors learn more about each client, they will draft a methamphetamine rehabilitation plan based on that client’s own personal needs.
+Our residential treatment program is ideal for meth abuse treatment, and we recommend at least ninety days for recovery.

-Combination treatment using behavioral, cognitive and alternative therapies is the best option after detox and dual diagnosis.
-Because of the difficulty for clients to overcome this strong addiction to meth, we offer familial support and treatment to help clients develop a sound foundation at home.
+Combination treatment using behavioral, cognitive and alternative therapies is the best option after meth detox and dual diagnosis.
+Because of the difficulty for clients to overcome this strong addiction, we offer familial support and treatment to help clients develop a sound foundation at home.
 Training family members to understand the nature of meth addiction and how to help their loved one during times of stress can keep any relapse at bay.

-If you or your loved one is experiencing methamphetamine addiction and needs help now, call The Villa Treatment Center.
+If you or your loved one is experiencing an addiction to methamphetamine and needs help now, call The Villa Treatment Center.
 We meet you where you are and work to help clients free themselves from addiction in a safe and comforting environment.
 Let us help you get back to the important things in life.